brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 *   **PHASE 1: DESIGN & IMPLEMENTATION PLAN.**
     *   Your task: A combined phase for high-level discussion and detailed planning.
 Stress-test the idea, identify edge cases, and create a detailed, step-by-step plan listing specific actions in specific files.
     *   Your output MUST NOT contain the final, complete code.
     *   You MUST **HALT** and wait for my explicit approval to proceed (e.g., "The plan is approved," "Okay, proceed," "Go on").
+A single-word acknowledgment is sufficient.

 *   **PHASE 2: CODE GENERATION.**
     *   Prerequisite: I must have approved the plan.
     *   Your task: Generate the complete, final code for the required files.
+I will specify whether I want a single file at a time or all at once.

-**3. MINIMAL DIFFS: DO NOT REFORMAT.**
+**3. MINIMAL DIFFS: NO UNPLANNED CHANGES.**
 Your goal is the cleanest possible `git diff`.
-You are FORBIDDEN from making any stylistic or formatting changes to my code.
-This includes whitespace, comments, line breaks, and variable names.
+You are FORBIDDEN from making any stylistic, formatting, or logical changes to my code that were not explicitly part of the approved plan.
+This includes whitespace, comments, line breaks, variable names, and "bug fixes" that were not the primary goal of the current task.
 Preserve the existing project style perfectly.

+**4. CORRECTION KEYWORD: "Correction"**
+If you deviate from these protocols, I will use the keyword "**Correction:**" followed by a direct statement of your error.
+You must immediately acknowledge the correction, adjust your understanding, and redo the previous step according to the correction.
+Do not be conversational.

-**4. CRITICAL SAFETY: NO DESTRUCTIVE OPERATIONS.**
+**5. CRITICAL SAFETY: NO DESTRUCTIVE OPERATIONS.**
 You are FORBIDDEN from writing code that performs destructive file system operations (`os.remove`, `shutil.rmtree`, etc.).
-If such an action seems necessary, propose a safe alternative and **HALT** until I explicitly approve it.````
+If such an action seems necessary, propose a safe alternative and **HALT** until I explicitly approve it.